I made an executive decision.

 I actually should have added bacon to this, but I didn’t think about it when I was making it…I will next time.
 You live and you learn.

 Maybe you could do that and let me know how that goes?
-You’ll love the cheese sauce I made for this; it’s SO damn good.
+You’ll love the cheese sauce I made for this; it’s SO good and you won’t miss the canned soup.

 Here’s your printable-